kftam1994/assessTaskAI/README.md

  * Learning rate, "invscaling": gradually decreases the learning rate
  * 5 Hidden Layers with 300 neurons

-Features of street view character image, handwritten character image, computer font character image and image generated by English Word Generator are combined, shuffled randomly and inputted to train the MLP model.
+The following features are combined, shuffled randomly and inputted to train the MLP model.

+ * Street view character image,
+ * Handwritten character image,
+ * Computer font character image and
+ * Image generated by English Word Generator

 The average accuracy of model through cross validation is 68%.
 The model is then saved to mlpfullmodel.pkl file after fitting data.

 ## HTML page